ossrs/oryx/DEVELOPER.md

 > Note: The snapshot should be removed if submit to marketplace, so you don't need to delete it.

 ## Develop the Lighthouse Image

+> Note: Please note that Lighthouse will use the latest release `ossrs/srs-stack:5` version, does not support develop version.

 To build SRS image for [TencentCloud Lighthouse](https://cloud.tencent.com/product/lighthouse).